Ak1714/BrokerPerformance/docs/Prediction.md

                           "GWP_3",  "GWP_2",    "GWP_1",    "AvgTIV_3", "AvgTIV_2",
                           "AvgTIV1", "QR3", "QR2", "QR1", "HR3", "HR2", "HR1","SR","Up_Down")
 ```
+<span style="font-family: Times New Roman; font-size: 1em;">We then proceed to partition the dataset into test (20%) and training (80%) using the function “createDataPartition” (found in the "caret" package).

 ``` r
 # Partitioning into training and test, training = 80% as the dataset is small